jxie0755/Learning_Python/README.md

 Classes:
 * A Byte of Python -- finished

-* Python Crash Course -- finished
+* Python Crash Course -- finished part I (main course)

 * MIT CS 6.00.1x Introduction to Computer Science and Programming Using Python -- finished with final grade at 99%
   * https://courses.edx.org/certificates/0e00852250ce496ab2a6ebeb00a6985f